JulianFechner/scripts-useful-commands/README.md

 Collection of Python snippets, used in VS Code.

 ## useful-commands.md
-Collection of some useful commands, mainly targeted at CTFs/other engagements.
+Collection of some useful commands, mainly focusing on CTFs/other engagements.

 This project is on [GitHub](https://github.com/JulianFechner/scripts-useful-commands).